harshnagarkar/Go-DNS_resolve/README.md

 * **multi-lookup.h**: A header file containing prototypes for any function you write as part of your program.

 ## Extra Credit
 There are a few options for receiving extra credit on this assignment.
 Completion of each of the following items will gain you 5 points of extra credit per item.
-In no case will the maximum score on this assignment exceed 110/100.
 If you alter any files other than *multi-lookup.c* and *multi-lookup.h* to accomplish the extra credit make sure you submit them as part of your assignment by taring up your whole project directory as a tar.gz file and submit to the extra credit option on Turnin.
 Make sure you turn in your original function project prior to attempting any of the extra credit.

 * **Multiple IP Addresses**: Many hostnames return more than a single IP address.
 Add support for listing an arbitrary number of addresses to your program.
 These addresses should be printed to the output file as additional comma-separated strings after the hostname.
 For example:
 ```